huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 gradients have been accumulated, the model's optimization step is executed.
 By employing gradient accumulation, it becomes possible to increase the **effective batch size** beyond the limitations imposed by the GPU's memory capacity.
-However, it is important to note that the additional forward and backward passes introduced by gradient accumulation can slightly slow down the training process.
+However, it is important to note that the additional forward and backward passes introduced by gradient accumulation can slow down the training process.

 You can enable gradient accumulation by adding `gradient_accumulation_steps` argument to  [`TrainingArguments`]: